-GABA is the abbreviated name for Gamma Amino Butyric Acid and is the body's major inhibitory, relaxing or tranquillising brain chemical, commonly know as a neurotransmitter.
-Adequate levels of GABA leads to a reduction in stress, anxiety, nervousness, feelings of being overwhelmed plus the improvement and quality of restful nights sleep.1,2,3 GABA acts like a brake on the excitatory neurotransmitters, in particular glutamate.
-It prevents glutamates nerve impulses, the ones associated with anxiety and stress, from reaching the motor centres of the brain by filling the benzodiazepine receptors with GABA.1,4,5
+GABA is the abbreviated name for Gamma Amino Butyric Acid and is the body's major inhibitory, relaxing, sedating and tranquillising brain chemical or neurotransmitter.
+GABA acts like a brake on the excitatory neurotransmitters, in particular glutamate.
+It prevents glutamate's nerve impulses, the ones associated with anxiety and stress, from reaching the motor centres of the brain by filling the benzodiazepine receptors with GABA.1,4,5

 GABA helps to modulate our brainwaves in particular the balance between the alpha and beta brainwaves.
-Too much beta brainwave activity can lead to insomnia and nervous disorders such as anxiety or panic attacks.
+Too much beta brainwave activity can lead to insomnia and nervous disorders including anxiety and panic attacks.
 Alpha brainwaves on the other hand help calm and relax the body and are what connects our subconscious mind to our conscious mind.

-Theanine a plant-based amino acid found only in tea increases levels of GABA within the brain,8, 9 increases the production of alpha brainwaves12, 13, 14 and enhances GABA A receptor response.60 Studies have shown that theanine is useful in the treatment of anxiety due to its ability to sedate the central nervous system as well as improving the quality of sleep and counteract the toxic effects of stress.15, 16 How smart were the generations gone before us when someone was stressed their initial response was "come inside and sit down, I've just put on a pot of tea" not coffee which can be stimulating and have the opposite effect!
+Theanine, a plant-based amino acid found only in tea increases levels of GABA within the brain,8, 9 the production of alpha brainwaves12, 13, 14 and enhances GABA A receptor response.60 Studies have shown that theanine is useful in the treatment of anxiety due to its ability to sedate the central nervous system as well as improving the quality of sleep and counteract the toxic effects of stress.15, 16

 Inositol, a B group vitamin may help alleviate anxiety and depression, by enhancing the ability of GABA to bind to the benzodiazepine receptors within the brain.35, 36, 37, 38, 39 Inositol may also help to stimulate poorly sensitive serotonin receptors within the brain.20 and facilitate a good night's sleep.40